Successfully incorporating and getting paid for telehealth services means you’ve got to overcome the tricky regulatory, coding, and licensure rules.

 PART 1: 2019 Telemedicine Distant & Originating Site Rule Edits

 Billing and getting paid for telemedicine services is complex and confusing.
-And 2019’s CMS Related Change Notice made it worse by implementing further regulations related to Medicare’s telemedicine distant and originating site designations.
+And 2019’s CMS Related Change Notice made it worse by implementing further regulations related to Medicare’s telemedicine originating and distant site designations.

-One of the key reasons telehealth claims get rejected and payments denied is a lack of compliance with the distant and originating site designations rules.
+One of the key reasons claims get rejected and payments denied is a lack of compliance with the telemedicine originating and distant site designations rules.
 But with a little help, you can improve your telemedicine reimbursement, and make billing for these services quicker and easier than you thought possible.

 This is where coding and billing expert, Stephanie Thomas, CPC, CANPC, can help.
 In only 45 minutes, you’ll receive a plain-English breakdown of both distant and originating site telemedicine regulations.
 And, you’ll learn exactly how to apply these rules in real-world situations to improve your compliance and pay up.